TypeStrong/typedoc/_guides/doccomments.md

 All comments are parsed as markdown.
 TypeDoc uses the Marked (https://github.com/chjj/marked) markdown parser and HighlightJS (https://github.com/isagalaev/highlight.js) to highlight code blocks within markdown sections.
-Additionally you can link to other classes, members or functions using double angle brackets.
+Additionally you can link to other classes, members or functions using double square brackets.

 ## JavaDoc tags